The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-halloween-boo-tacular-2024-show.md

 pageThumbnailFile = "COfz762VR5Gr76TWuiy4.avif"
 contributors = ["Luigigamin212"]
 citations = ["TBD"]
-showtapeFormats = ["Studio C 3x DVD +Floppy", "Studio C USB + MicroSD", "Studio C DVD 3x + Floppy", "Studio C Networking Module Files", "Cyberamic Networking Module Files", "3 Stage Networking Module Files"] tags = ["Showtapes"] categories = ["Chuck E. Cheese's"]
+showtapeFormats = ["Media Navori", "Cyberamic Navori"] tags = ["Showtapes"] categories = ["Chuck E. Cheese's"]
 +++
 **Chuck E. Cheese Halloween Boo-Tacular 2024 Show** was the fall show released on September 30, 2024.
 This was created in conjunction with the Halloween Boo-Tacular promotion.
 It ran from September 30, 2024, through November 3, 2024.
 This would play from opening - 6 pm, when it would switch over to ‘DJ Munch's Haunted House Party Show’

 ## Show List 10/24 Update:
 1. **Skit 1**
       1. Chuck E. Cheese - ‘Halloween Night’
 2. **Intermission 1**